rbertolusso/intubate/README.md

 1. Set foundations needed for the ones to come later.
 This will be already *World Domination* but nobody will notice it.
 2. Lay *The Bait* to attract you to *The Trap*.
-3. Convert you in our slave, without you being able to do anything about it.
+3. Convert you into our slave, without you being able to do anything about it.

-If you find yourself at loss regarding the legality of the above and/or of why I am disclosing this information, please know that *someone* (I cannot tell the name but *trust me* that he/she is *very well connected* and knows *everything* about *these things*), informed me recently that:
+If you find yourself at loss regarding the legality of the above and/or wonder why I am disclosing this information, please know that *someone* (I *cannot* tell the name but *trust me* that he/she is *very well connected* and knows *everything* about *these things*), informed me recently that:
 "to have an *Undisclosed Evil Plan of World Domination*" is OK (well... he/she really said "is acceptable") "as long as you disclose *that you have one* and clearly